SANDAG/ABM/docs/inputsandoutputs.md

 ### ActivitySim log files

 ActivitySim writes out various log files when it runs; these have standard names for each model component.
-Therefore we list them separately, but copies of these files may be in each modelís output directory depending upon the settings used to run ActivitySim for that model component.
+Therefore we list them separately, but copies of these files may be in each model‚Äôs output directory depending upon the settings used to run ActivitySim for that model component.

 | **File ** | **Description** |
 | --- | --- |